franchsli/whatsapp_clone_django/README.md

 - Rework the UI (in order to look like actual Whatsapp's UI):
   - Rework chat search bar (CSS) and add functionality to it.
-  - **IMPORTANT** Change the CSS of the font color in the search bars (you can't see it in dark mode).
+  - Recolor the text of 'select archive' in file form.
 - Add more animations.
 - Add more sounds (if possible).
 - Redesign the login and register views (CSS).